 - Request the transfer of a public asset (and it doesn’t have to be surplus).

 - Acquire that asset if the public body cannot offer a good reason not to (i.e. there is a presumption in favour of transfer).

 - To decide on the price it wishes to offer, based on the economic, social, health or environmental benefits the proposal will add.

 - To appeal any adverse decision, first with a public body (if it is a local authority) and then/or with the Scottish MInisters.

 - To produce and maintain a register of land which, to the best of its knowledge and belief, is owned or leased by the authority.
 The register is to be made public and be available via website or other electronic means.
 It should be noted that omission of land from the register will not prevent an asset transfer request.

 - Produce an annual report on asset transfer, explaining how many requests have been received and the results of those applications, together with what means they have used to promote asset transfer and how they have helped community bodies that want to make asset transfer requests.

 To become eligible for any form of asset transfer a group needs to be considered to be a "community transfer body".
 Distinction is made between which type of body can request an asset transfer by way of:

-- Community-Controlled Body under section 19 of the act which means a body (whether corporate or unincorporated) which has a written constitution that includes the following—
+- Community Controlled Body designated under section 19 of the act (see below) which means a body (whether corporate or unincorporated) which has a written constitution that includes the following—